MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ---
 title: "Refactor an app by migrating it to Azure App Service and Azure SQL Managed Instance"
-description: Learn how Contoso rehosts an on-premises app by migrating it to an Azure App Service web app and Azure SQL Database Managed Instance.
+description: Learn how Contoso rehosts an on-premises app by migrating it to an Azure App Service web app and Azure SQL Managed Instance.
 author: givenscj
 ms.author: abuck
 ms.date: 04/02/2020